nahcnats/nahcnats/README.md

 - I’m currently working on ...
   - A mobile attendance app written in React Native Expo currently named [Mobile FlexiTs](https://github.com/nahcnats/mobile-flexits).
 It's a hobby project, a complete rewrite of the original app I wrote for a company between 2018 - 2019.

-- I’m currently learning ...
-  - Everything as stated above.
-Will there be an end?